 The Making of a Protest Movement in Turkey: #occupygezi, Basingstoke and New York: Palgrave Pivot, 2014 (translated into Turkish).

-Theories of Nationalism: A Critical Introduction, 2nd revised and expanded edition, Basingstoke and New York: Palgrave Macmillan, 2010 (translated into Turkish, Greek, Persian, Arabic and Albanian; recommended reading in more than 75 courses in 35 countries.
-A 3rd edition will be published in 2013).
+Theories of Nationalism: A Critical Introduction, 2nd revised and expanded edition, Basingstoke and New York: Palgrave Macmillan, 2010 (translated into Turkish, Greek, Persian, Arabic and Albanian; recommended reading in more than 80 courses in over 35 countries).

 Nationalism in the Troubled Triangle: Cyprus, Greece and Turkey (with Ayhan Aktar and Niyazi Kızılyürek), edited volume, Basingstoke and New York: Palgrave Macmillan, 2010.